7 Powerful Reasons Why Psychological Advertising Builds Brand Loyalty

 Tip: Tell stories that relate to your audience’s life.
 Use simple and consistent stories to make your brand easy to remember.

-Shared Values and Nostalgia in Advertising
+How Shared Values and Nostalgia Boost Brand Trust

 Why Shared Values Matter